arantespp/arantespp.com/posts/zettelkasten/heuristic.md

 ---
 title: Heuristic
+date: '2021-08-01'
+excerpt: >-
-excerpt: A heuristic is any problem-solving approach that employs a practical method that is not guaranteed to be optimal, perfect, or rational but is sufficient for reaching an immediate, short-term goal or approximation.
+  A heuristic is any problem-solving approach that employs a practical method that is not guaranteed to be optimal, perfect, or rational but is sufficient for reaching an immediate, short-term goal or approximation.
-date: 2021-08-01
 rating: 3
 tags:
   - heuristic